polarity-lang/polarity-lang.github.io/content/docs.md

 +++
-title = "Language Reference"
+title = "Docs"
+description = "Docs"
-description = "Language Reference" weight = 2
+weight = 4
 +++

+This page contains the reference documentation of the language features and information about how to use the command line interface.

+# Language Reference

-# Data Types
+## Data Types

 The simplest form of data types do not have parameters or indices.
 In that case, the constructors of the data type can be given as a comma-separated list.
 As with all syntactic constructs, we always allow trailing commas.